Pumpkin Cake Pops

 To freeze: Place the cake pops in a ziplock bag and store them in the freezer for up to 6 months.

-pumpkin cake pops starbucks.
+pumpkin cake pops in a glass jar.

 Frequently asked questions